We have included this page so that our translate button can work on this important content

 All staff are aware of indicators, which may signal that children are at risk from, or are involved with serious violent crime.
 These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
 Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal network or gangs.

 - All staff are aware of the associated risks and understand the measures in place to manage these.
 We refer to the Home Office publication for advice and guidance. https://www.gov.uk/government/publications/advice-to-schools-and-colleges-on-gangs-and-youth-violence and

 Sexual Violence and Sexual Harassment

-Staff are aware of sexual violence and sexual harassment and that children can, and sometimes do, abuse their peers in this way.
+Staff are aware of sexual violence and sexual harassment and that children can, and sometimes do, abuse other children in this way.
 Sexual violence refers to Rape, Assault by Penetration and Sexual Assault as described in the Sexual Offences Act 2003.
 Sexual harassment means ‘unwanted conduct of a sexual nature’ that can occur online and offline.
-Staff understand that when we reference sexual harassment we do so in a context of child on child sexual harassment.
-Sexual harassment is likely to: violate a child’s dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment.
+Staff understand that when we reference sexual harassment, we do so in a context of child-on-child sexual harassment.
+Sexual harassment is likely to: violate a child’s dignity, and/or make them feel intimidated, degraded, or humiliated and/or create a hostile, offensive or sexualised environment.